pauldmccarthy/fsleyes/userdoc/ortho_lightbox_views.rst

  - The **Location cursor colour** can be changed.

- - The **Rendering performance** setting allows you to adjust how FSLeyes draws overlays; if you are using an old or low-performance computer, you may wish to choose a lower (faster) performance setting here.

  - If you are using a mac with a retina display, you can turn on the **Enable high-DPI rendering** option to take full advantage of your display's resolution.